deepset-ai/haystack/proposals/text/4084-agent-demo.md

 can help us minimize this point of failure.

 Note that one can still use top-k filtering via Ranker and top-p filtering via TopPSampler in combination.

+## Agent memory

+Although we currently support only so-called ReAct agents, it is not hard to envision a future where we'll have additional agent types including conversational agents.

+Due to model one-shot-forget nature of inferencing conversational agents might need to remember the context of the conversation.

+To support conversational agents, we'll need Agent memory component.
+The memory component will initially contain two submodules: entity extraction and summarization

+Entity extraction is a neural module extracting entities from the provided conversation transcript (raw text).
+The entities are usually nouns, for example, people, places, organizations, etc.

+Entity summarization is a neural module that summarizes the entities extracted by the entity extraction module.

+Entity extraction and summarization could be run in the background as the conversation progresses.

+The extracted entities along with relevant summaries will be stored in the Agent memory.
+Agent memory implementation details are out of scope of this proposal; they could be various short or long term memory storage options.

+For the first version of the agent, we'll strive to keep the memory component as simple as possible; we'll only implement entity extraction and summarization while we'll use runtime memory for storing entities.

+### Future improvements:

+As we have limited token payload for model inferencing, we'll need to implement a mechanism for decaying memory.

+If we have many entities in the memory, we'll also need to implement a mechanism for entities selection.
+We'll likely need no summaries for well-known entities like "Elon Musk" or "New York".

+Information related to the entities could become stale over time (e.g."I'm currently in New York") and we'll need to implement a mechanism for updating the entities.

+The mechanism for decaying memory, prioritizing and updating entities is out of scope of this proposal.

 ## deepset Cloud API
 The Agent should be able to use pipelines deployed on deepset Cloud as a tool.